 How do you handle your office’s need for IT support?
-Do you have an internal IT team you email that rushes to your side to help?
-Or does your IT department answer the phone in much the same way as Roy from The I.T.
-Crowd, “Hello, IT.
-Have you tried turning it off and on again?”
+Do you have an internal team you email that rushes to your side to help or handles plenty of processes for you?

-- A central archive that collects service requests, which can be done on-site or through cloud services
+- A central archive for service requests (on-site or through cloud services)

 - Communication tracking between the requestor and the service provider